 Lorin Jackson is a scholar and activist from New York.
-Before coming to the Women's Spirituality program she studied Philosophy and Education at Haverford College, focusing on Hegel's master/slave dialectic, interdisciplinary research, and educational equity.
-She currently holds the role of Public Services Librarian at the AIDS Library in Philadelphia, Pennsylvania.
+Before coming to the women's spirituality program, she studied philosophy and education at Haverford College, focusing on Hegel's master/slave dialectic, interdisciplinary research, and educational equity.
+She currently holds the role of public services librarian at the AIDS Library in Philadelphia.

-Lorin graduated with an MA in Women's Spirituality in May 2014.
-Here her research centered on ecoracism/environmental justice, sacred spaces, and healing Black women's relationship with animals after the devastation of slavery.
-Speaking on how The Women's Spirituality MA impacted her she says:
+Lorin graduated with an MA in women's spirituality in May 2014.
+Her research centered on eco-racism/environmental justice, sacred spaces, and healing Black women's relationship with animals after the devastation of slavery.
+Speaking on how the program impacted her, she says:

-"The program helped me the most through self-empowerment - I realize that I am capable.
+"The program helped me the most through self-empowerment—I realize that I am capable.
 This power helps me set my priorities and goals in a way that puts me first in my professional life.
 Too often our needs are neglected as women, and more specifically as women of color.
-The Women's Spirituality program helps me remain centered, calm, and have a foundation as I venture out into the world.
-I had practice in the program to respectfully disagree and assert my personal values in an academic way that helps me continue to shape my professional identity and energy."
+The women's spirituality program helps me to remain centered and calm, and to have a foundation as I venture out into the world.
+In the program I practiced how to respectfully disagree and assert my personal values in an academic way that helps me continue to shape my professional identity and energy."